Single chapter

 — That it’s cold consolation to those he left behind.

-After their brief interlude, and went separate ways.
+After their brief interlude, null and null went separate ways.
 He knew she’d be somewhere quiet, calling her Spectre of a mate and checking up on him, as well as reassuring him she was doing alright.
-Really, wouldn’t be surprised to see her wearing her mate’s white colony markings when he saw her next.
+Really, null wouldn’t be surprised to see her wearing her mate’s white colony markings when he saw her next.
 She had once told him that she always wore them when she and Nihlus were together, because he’d be the one to paint them on her like he did when they were first mated.
-However, because she was human, couldn’t wear the semi-permanent painting Turians did and hers would wash off after a couple of weeks, needing to be redone.
+However, because she was human, null couldn’t wear the semi-permanent painting Turians did and hers would wash off after a couple of weeks, needing to be redone.
 Since they were separated for the moment, she kept herself barefaced.
 Unless, of course, she was feeling in need of some extra strength.
 Then she did the markings herself, to feel closer to her mate and borrow his strength.

-Thinking about it all made sigh, melancholy, because their relationship was truly something to aspire for.
+Thinking about it all made null sigh, melancholy, because their relationship was truly something to aspire for.
 Two beings as different as the sun and the moon, and yet so complimentary.
 They were made for each other, filling in all the little gaps the other didn’t have.

 He couldn’t help but think whether he’d have that with someone one day, as he walked towards the Starboard Observation Deck.
-It was empty, he’d cheated and checked in the system, and it was all that needed.
+It was empty, he’d cheated and checked in the system, and it was all that null needed.
 Some peace and quiet, to process and grief.

-For a long moment, contemplated just turning away and leaving.
+For a long moment, null contemplated just turning away and leaving.
 Surely she had heard him enter and it would be rather rude to leave without saying a word, even if in apology for intruding.
 But the idea of speaking to her, when she had all but ordered the death of his own crewmates...it tasted as sour as his vomit in the back of his throat.

 In the end, though, he just stepped forward, walking towards the huge observation windows.
 They were stationary, for the moment, the gaping maw of empty space the only thing staring back at them, broken here and there by the brightness of distant stars and the shape of the Armstrong Nebula on the edge of his vision.

-After a moment of hesitation, took a seat on the ground, not in the least next to the Commander, but not far enough to feel like he was avoiding him.
+After a moment of hesitation, null took a seat on the ground, not in the least next to the Commander, but not far enough to feel like he was avoiding him.
 They both sat there, watching the expanse of the universe in silence and he really thought that it would be all.
 That they’d both brood and digest the day their own ways, together but separately.

 Surprisingly, though, it was the Commander who broke the silence.

-knew what she was talking about, after all.
+null knew what she was talking about, after all.
 He hadn’t closed the dying squad’s comms, thinking he owed it to his crewmates – to his friends – not to leave them alone in their twilight hour.
-And, because of his job as the one managing all communications, he couldn’t very well close his mic. ’s face burnt in shame at the thought of his Commander hearing his grief, as contained as it had been whilst on duty.
+And, because of his job as the one managing all communications, he couldn’t very well close his mic. null’s face burnt in shame at the thought of his Commander hearing his grief, as contained as it had been whilst on duty.

 — It was the least I could do for them.
 I couldn’t save them, couldn’t do anything but listen.
 So I listened — he looked at her from the corner of his eye, taking her in for the first time.

-was wearing an N7 hoodie and dark fatigue slacks, the hoodie a bit too big to be hers, almost swallowing her lithe frame.
+null was wearing an N7 hoodie and dark fatigue slacks, the hoodie a bit too big to be hers, almost swallowing her lithe frame.
 Her long, dark hair was loose in waves down her back, a lot longer than it looked when she arranged it up.
 She looked pale too, a grey tint under her dark skin and he could see how tense she was, like live wire.
 Whatever he felt about her decision on the field and the cold way she behaved afterwards, he could not call her unaffected.

-frowned, her pretty face drawing up together and her nose scrunching up. — I- didn't know that.
+null frowned, her pretty face drawing up together and her nose scrunching up. — I- didn't know that.

 — No, Commander.
 You didn’t.
 How could you? — he laughed a little, hiccupping a sob. — You were never around when Brooke talked about her little sister going to college in Thessia and Rick being annoying about his Asari girlfriend.
 Or when Giovanna was bragging about her cats doing cute things and shoving vids in everyone’s faces.
 You never knew any of them.
 You knew Howard, Naveen and Ribeiro.

-He was getting emotional, he knew it. didn’t really like showing weakness to anyone, not even to people he’d known his entire life.
+He was getting emotional, he knew it. null didn’t really like showing weakness to anyone, not even to people he’d known his entire life.
 And here he was, basically accusing his superior of not carrying at the same time he was this close to start crying.

 — I do...care.
 They were my crew and their well-being was my responsibility.
 Just because I wasn’t...close to them, it doesn’t mean I didn’t care.
 That I didn’t feel it — her words were halting, as if she was fighting every single thing that came out of her mouth. — I didn’t- know.

-She finished, letting her voice trail off and didn’t know what to say.
+She finished, letting her voice trail off and null didn’t know what to say.
 He was angry, he was grieving but he also couldn’t blame her anymore.
-Seeing the mighty Commander so small, so uncertain- it would be cruelty to pile up their deaths on her shoulders even more than she already was.
+Seeing the mighty Commander null so small, so uncertain- it would be cruelty to pile up their deaths on her shoulders even more than she already was.

 — Neither did they, Commander.
-They didn’t know you and didn’t know you cared — their crewmates died thinking wouldn’t bat an eyelash before moving on from their deaths.
+They didn’t know you and didn’t know you cared — their crewmates died thinking null wouldn’t bat an eyelash before moving on from their deaths.

 They were sent to a rescue mission not even two days after their loss, to a planet in the Skyllian Verge.
 It was the mostly empty space that separated them from the Batarians, after all, and home to Elysium – their oldest colony in the area.
-The Batarians had attacked it once before and were thwarted by herself years before and since them tensions in the area remained high.
+The Batarians had attacked it once before and were thwarted by null herself years before and since them tensions in the area remained high.

 The woman in question, dressed in fatigues, paced in front of the map that detailed their assignment, her Marine detachment standing rigidly as they waited to be briefed - looking mostly unaffected and like she didn’t remember either the death of her crewmates or the chat they had together.
-Though he was not part of the ground team, was there as the one responsible for the CIC that day and he provided visual cues to the information the Commander had to relay to others.
-Sitting on the opposite side with other navigators was , serious in a way she showed herself not to be during downtime.
+Though he was not part of the ground team, null was there as the one responsible for the CIC that day and he provided visual cues to the information the Commander had to relay to others.
+Sitting on the opposite side with other navigators was null, serious in a way she showed herself not to be during downtime.

 — The government of Elysium had the absolutely brilliant idea to try and attract investment to Sidon as of late, despite repeated warnings not to — she paused, clearly irritated. — And the Skyllian Blitz.
 And all the other attacks that happened in the vicinity.
 And my continued, pointed reproach.

-A moment later, she continued. — As it happens, with investments come people and some of these people bring families over- — at that, Staff Lieutenant groaned loudly, throwing his head back as if begging the deities that what came next wouldn’t be the epitome of stupidity.
+A moment later, she continued. — As it happens, with investments come people and some of these people bring families over- — at that, Staff Lieutenant null groaned loudly, throwing his head back as if begging the deities that what came next wouldn’t be the epitome of stupidity.
 He was out of luck. — And now, of course, Batarian pirates have taken over the settlement and everyone is a war hostage.
 Which means we get to go in and waste precious time correcting some greedy government official’s dumb decisions.
 Of course, if we can extract information and co-opt war assets, that would be first priority.
 Questions?

-Everyone shook their heads, even if they wanted to ask about whether the hostages took priority overall or not. nodded, satisfied.
+Everyone shook their heads, even if they wanted to ask about whether the hostages took priority overall or not. null nodded, satisfied.

-— Aye, Commander — nodded and turned back to his station, pulling up the necessary systems and running checks on the equipment.
+— Aye, Commander — null nodded and turned back to his station, pulling up the necessary systems and running checks on the equipment.

 It wasn’t exactly his job, they had people to do the checks and the like- but if the Commander was expecting him to run the comms once more, any failure that came from it, even if not within his responsibilities...well, he didn’t want to find out what she would do.
 Or what kind of damage it would cause during the mission.